abajwa-hw/ambari-nifi-service/README.md

 - Download HDP 2.3 sandbox VM image (Sandbox_HDP_2.3_VMware.ova) from [Hortonworks website](http://hortonworks.com/products/hortonworks-sandbox/)
 - Import Sandbox_HDP_2.3_VMware.ova into VMWare and set the VM memory size to 8GB
 - Now start the VM
-- After it boots up, find the IP address of the VM and add an entry into your machines hosts file e.g.
+- After it boots up, find the IP address of the VM and add an entry into your machines hosts file.
+For example:
 ```
 192.168.191.241 sandbox.hortonworks.com sandbox
 ```
+  - Note that you will need to replace the above with the IP for your own VM

 - Connect to the VM via SSH (password hadoop)
 ```
 ssh root@sandbox.hortonworks.com